2017 Key Dates

-The Council initiates its Call for Awards in October each year, however, there is an open submission period such that companies can submit their projects for consideration via the online submission portal at any time during the year.
+The Council initiates its Call for Awards in September each year, however, there is an open submission period such that companies can submit their projects for consideration via the online submission portal at any time during the year.
 There are no entry fees associated with the CTBUH Awards.
-The submission period closes in mid-December at which point Stage 1 judging occurs, in which the regional Best Tall Building, Urban Habitat, and Innovation Finalists are selected, as well as the Lifetime Achievement, 10 Year, and Performance Winners (for more details see “Judging” section below).
+The submission period closes November 30th at which point Stage 1 judging occurs, in which the regional Best Tall Building, Urban Habitat, Innovation, and Construction Finalists are selected, as well as the Lifetime Achievement, 10 Year, and Performance Winners (for more details see “Judging” section below).
 These results are typically announced in February.

-The Finalists present their projects during Stage 2 of the judging process at the two-day Chicago Conference held in May.
-Following the presentations, the Jury deliberates and selects the winners in each category.
-The winners are announced and awards conferred at the Ceremony & Dinner, which concludes the two-day event.
+The Finalists present their projects during Stage 2 of the judging process at the two-day Awards Conference held in May.
+Following the presentations, the Jury deliberates and selects the Winners in each category.
+The Winners are announced and awards conferred at the Ceremony & Dinner, which concludes the two-day event.
 This gala dinner is attended by leaders in the tall building industry from around the world.

-The four regional winners in the Best Tall Building category announced at the ceremony then move on to compete for the title of “Best Tall Building Worldwide”.
+The four Regional Winners in the Best Tall Building category announced at the ceremony then move on to Stage 3, to compete for the title of “Best Tall Building Worldwide”.
 They present their projects during a special session at the CTBUH International Conference, which takes place in October of the same year.
 Based on these presentations, the Jury determines the overall Best Tall Building Worldwide which is announced at the conference, and promoted internationally.

-All projects participating in the awards program are eligible to be featured in CTBUH’s annual Awards Book, which is published in conjunction with a major publisher and distributed internationally each year.
-The content of the book is driven by the awards submissions and is typically published in late summer following the Chicago event.
+All projects participating in the awards program are featured in the CTBUH’s annual Skyscrapers Book, a global snapshot of tall building construction annually.
+The book is published by CTBUH and distributed internationally each year thus providing excellent promotion for the submitted projects and companies involved.
+The content of the book is driven by the awards submissions and is typically published in time for the Chicago event.

 The judging responsibilities are as follows:

-- Technical Jury: Responsible for selecting the Innovation Award and the Performance Award finalists and winners.
-This jury also provides technical insight on regional Best Tall Building Award candidates, to assist the Main Jury in choosing the regional finalists.
+- Technical Jury: Responsible for selecting the Innovation Award, the Performance Award, and the Construction Award finalists and winners.
+This jury also provides technical insight on regional Best Tall Building Award candidates, to assist the Main Jury in choosing the Regional Finalists.